-- 15.14 The 'Place Shaping' workshops around the borough identified a need to improve existing facilities and consider further provision of community services and facilities.
-These facilities were primarily for young people and the elderly, with the requirement for new large community centres/halls, cultural centres, space for local faith groups, and more open space.
-Specific needs are identified in the Place Strategies. - 15.15 As well as considering opportunities to help improve and rectify these issues, the Council is beginning a programme of refurbishing many of the local centres in Hemel Hempstead.
-Improvements will be carried out as part of the neighbourhood centres regeneration programme and will include soft landscaping. - 15.16 In addition to these issues, wherever new housing growth is planned there will be a need to expand existing social infrastructure or provide new services and facilities.
+- 15.15 Place workshops around the borough identified a need to improve existing community facilities and consider further provision of both facilities and services.
+These facilities should primarily be for young people and the elderly.
+Specific needs for new large community centres/halls and space for local faith groups, as well as cultural centres and more open space, were identified.
+Some new provision is indicated in the Place Strategies, and additions are possible. - 15.16 As well as considering opportunities to help address these issues, the Council is beginning a programme of refurbishing many of the local centres in Hemel Hempstead.
+Improvements will be carried out as part of the neighbourhood centres regeneration programme. - 15.17 Wherever new housing is planned, there will be a need to expand existing social infrastructure and/or provide new services and facilities.
 New development will be expected to contribute towards these needs.
-For larger-scale development this could include the provision of a new local centre. - 15.17 Another fundamental community service the Council will be expanding is its provision of cemetery space in Hemel Hempstead.
-A suitable location will be identified through the Site Allocation DPD.
+For larger-scale development this could include the provision of a new local centre. - 15.18 Another fundamental community service the Council will be expanding is its provision of cemetery space, particularly in Hemel Hempstead.
+A suitable location will be identified through the Site Allocations DPD.